Fikile Mbalula Rejects White Genocide Claims, Says US and SA Relations Shouldn’t Be Affected by Lies

 You can watch his speech below.

-He also added that they weren’t sure what Trump’s administration wanted from South Africans but added that it had to do with AfriForum.
+He also added that they weren’t sure what Trump’s administration wanted from South Africans but added that it related to AfriForum.

 Mbalula addresses Expropriation Act

-The Secretary-General also touched on the Expropriation Bill, which has become a source of so much contention, saying that Trump needed to sit down with the South African government to discuss it.
+The Secretary-General also touched on the Expropriation Bill, which has become a source of contention, saying that Trump needed to sit down with the South African government to discuss it.

 “If Donald Trump, as the president of the USA, and his administration can sit with South Africa to understand where this act comes from and open diplomatic channels, he will understand,” Mbalula added.